Seven Oaks & Ross House Museum

 Bring history to life

 We offer curriculum-focused programs for school groups of all ages.
 Walk where history was made, and bring the past to life for your students!
+Our historic house provides an accessible and engaging introduction to local history.

 We also offer tours designed for adult learners and EAL/ESL students.